IOSS identifier in VAT payments and customs clearance

 Remember that Customs may ask you to provide the order confirmation or invoice for your purchase.
 You are personally responsible for the information you provide.

 You have paid VAT to the IOSS seller already at the time of your purchase, but you cannot get an IOSS identifier from the web store or the service does not accept the identifier you provide.
 This means that you have to pay VAT again in connection with customs clearance, and contact the seller for a refund of the tax.
-When you declare, please note that you should give the price that includes any possible VAT as the value of your consignment.
+Enter the price that does not include the Finnish VAT as the value of your consignment.
 The VAT is repaid by the web store, not by Customs.
+(Finnish Value Added Tax Act, section 94(1)(24), Finlex, in Finnish.)

 Proceed as follows: